yeoman/yeoman.io/app/contributing/ticketing.md

 excerpt: Overview of the tickets/issues organization inside the Yeoman project
 ---

 Yeoman use each projects [Github issue tracker](https://guides.github.com/features/issues/).
-We uses the feature provided by Github to classify our issues so they're easily manageable and help contributors finding tasks to complete.
+We use the feature provided by Github to classify our issues so they're easily manageable and help contributors find tasks to complete.

 <aside class="excerpt">
   Disclaimer: The workflow described below is our ideal goal.
 It is still new (not all of our projects use it at the moment) and some projects may diverge to better fit their specific needs.
 </aside>

-Throughout Yeoman, we uses mainly three features:
+Throughout Yeoman, we use mainly three features:

 1. Labels
 2. Milestones